 Most would agree that sharks are at the top of the food chain, especially the greatly feared great white shark.
 But sharks have not taken over the oceans, so there must be some checks and balances in nature that keep their species in check.
 So what animals eat great white sharks?
 What animals are not afraid to take on one of the fiercest sharks in the world?
 Let’s find out!

 Besides the Hollywood version of great whites, why are they so scary?
 They really are at the top of the food chain (called an apex predator) and have very few predators.

 Let’s start with the 300 razor-sharp serrated teeth.
 There are rows of these sharp teeth all angled inward a bit ready to bite and hold on.
-Great whites are also extremely large, with some growing to be 20 feet long and weighing between 1,500-4,000 lbs, some have been recorded at 5,000lbs.
-Stop for a second and think about a 20 foot long shark.
-For reference a queen size bed is only 6 ½ feet long, and an average master bedroom is only 16 feet long…now think about a shark so big it is going to crush your bed and not even fit in your bedroom (not that you would want them there!).
+Great whites are also extremely large, with some growing to be 20 feet long and weighing between 1,500 and 4,000 lbs, some have been recorded at 5,000 lbs.
+Stop for a second and think about a 20-foot-long shark.
+For reference a queen size bed is only 6.5 feet long, and an average master bedroom is only 16 feet long … now think about a shark so big it is going to crush your bed and not even fit in your bedroom (not that you would want them there!).

 You may be surprised to learn that Great White sharks are not the biggest shark in the sea.
 Whale sharks are much bigger with some getting to be 15 tons and over 40 feet long!
 That’s more than twice as big as great whites.
 They also have around 3,000 teeth!
 Sounds scarier than a Great White!